Roku Ultra (2019) review: Fast, flexible, fun

 Speed improvements can be felt throughout … channels launch almost instantly, search results appear in a flash

 My favorite part, however, is the end.
 The Ultra screens a welcome video that takes you through all of the device’s key features in less than a minute.
 It’s fun, and means you can ignore the quick setup guide.
 Just like the remote finder feature, all streaming video gadgets should have a similar welcome video.
 It’s a no-brainer.
 The new Tips & Tricks channel contains many more just like it, each dedicated to a specific Roku feature.

 The performance boost can be felt throughout the interface.
 Channels launch instantly, search results appear in a flash, and when the Featured Free section finds a movie in an app you don’t yet have loaded, seconds later, it’s there and you’re streaming.

-Some of this can be attributed to the new 9.2 version of Roku OS, which is optimized for speed, but new Roku Ultra’s faster processor deserves plenty of credit.
+Some of this can be attributed to the new Roku OS 9.2, which is optimized for speed, but the new Roku Ultra’s faster processor deserves plenty of credit.

 Zones behave like sub-categories, giving you a chance to see more theme-related content.
 These will be familiar if you’ve ever used Netflix.
 They’re helpful as a way to browse content, but for some reason Roku doesn’t promote them from the main navigation menu.
 The only way to find them is to search for “zones.”
 It feels like a missed opportunity.

 You can now use your voice to do more things on Roku, like set sleep timers, search for personal media content, and get Roku to find a movie for you based on a famous line of dialog.
 It’s a bit silly to ask, “Who said ‘I’ll be back’?” but given that the Roku database has thousands of such one-liners, you’ll be tempted to see what comes up.